butterflysky/hyprland-better-share-picker/README.md

 ```

 Note: this uses Hyprland’s client list to build entries.
 The `handle_lo` values are derived from the client address and are sufficient for UI testing, but they may not map back to the portal’s internal toplevel handle resolution.

+## Planned Improvements
+- More robust thumbnail matching (ranking, tie‑breakers, and partial/fuzzy matching when titles change).
+- Optional DMA‑BUF import path for GPU-backed thumbnails when `wl_shm` is unavailable.

 ## Project Layout
 - `build.rs` — Generates protocol bindings for `hyprland-toplevel-export-v1.xml`.